RLGen/Deem/README.md

 </div>
 <br>

 🌊  This repo contains the codes for our submitted paper.
 Deem is a novel data-efficient framework that selects a subset of representative training instances under label uncertainty.
-The key idea is to leverage the metadata produced during deep learning training, e.g., training losses and gradients, to estimate the label uncertainty and select the representative instances.
-In particular, we model the problem of subset selection under uncertainty as a problem of finding a subset that closely approximates the gradient of the whole training data set derived on soft labels.

-Our framework has three steps:
+And it has three steps:

 **Mislabel Detection.** Deem identifies potential mislabels by observing the loss of each instance during training.